HomerJSimpson1/gacd/GACD Project Codebook.md

 <br/>

 <h3>OVERVIEW:</h3>
 From the information disseminated with the data, we learn that the data for this project were collected from the accelerometer and gyroscope of Samsung smart phones (Galaxy S II model) of 30 subjects (age range 19-48) while performing various activities.
 Each subject performed 6 different activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, and LAYING.
-The accelerometer and gyroscope data were used to determine 3-axial linear acceleration and 3-axial angular velocity of the subjects while performing their activities.
+The accelerometer (measures acceleration) and gyroscope (measures orientation, which can be utilized to ascertain angular velocity) data were used to determine 3-axial linear acceleration and 3-axial angular velocity of the subjects while performing their activities.
+The acceleration data was separated into two signals: the signal for the body's acceleration (dynamic acceleration) and the signal for the acceleration due to gravity (static acceleration).
 The resulting data was filtered, normalized (within bounds of [-1,1]), and randomly partitioned into training and test data.

-Because the data was normalized, the units cancel, and the resulting variables in the data set are therefore unitless.
+**NOTES REGARDING UNITS:** Because the data was normalized, the units cancel, and the resulting variables in the data set are therefore unitless.
+The only other variables are subjectId and activityLabel, so actually all of the variables in the data set are unitless.
+Therefore, no discussion of units will occur below.

 For our project, we used only a subset of the total data (which consisted of 561 variables plus the subject identifier and the activity identifier).
 We selected for our tidy data set the subject id, the activity id (which we replaced with the activity label, as it is more informative), and 66 other variables which represent either the mean or standard deviation of a measurement.

 For more details, see the above URL for the project's website.

+Except for the activityLabel variable (a categorical variable), all of the variables are numerical variables.
+All of the numerical variables, except the subjectId variable, are continuous numerical variables.

 <br/>